There's got to be more to life than just being happy. You've got to be fulfilled. You've got to be satisfied; philosophically satisfied.

 Chef Trotter opened his namesake restaurant in 1987.
 During its 25-year tenure, the kitchen welcomed over 800 aspiring cooks.
 Many cite Charlie Trotter for cultivating the discipline, skill and curiosity integral to their culinary careers.
 These include Bill Kim, Matthias Merges, David LeFevre, Mindy Segal, Giuseppe Tentori, Christian Ramos, Michael Taus, David Myers, Jesse Dunford-Wood and many more from across the country and around the world who have each gone on to open their own successful restaurants.

-Charlie Trotter the knowledge center lives on as a hub for youth engagement, programming and events.
+Charlie Trotter lives on through The Trotter Project, a hub for youth engagement, programming and events.
 None of this is possible without generous donations from lovers of the culinary community who believe, like Chef Trotter, “One of the most beautiful things that I can do for you—or that any one of us can do for another—is to serve each other.”